JitsuJournal/API/README.md

 # JitsuJournal API

-LLM RAG based API for generating jiu-jitsu sequences given a users problem.
+LLM RAG based API for generating jiu-jitsu sequences given a user's problem.
 Built with FastAPI and Gemini, this repository powers JitsuJournal's "Ask AI" feature.

 ## AI/LLM Pipeline

-- Step 1: Generate a jiu-jitsu sequence in text as the solution to a users problem/prompt [\[1\]](https://arxiv.org/abs/2212.10496).
+- Step 1: Generate a jiu-jitsu sequence in text as the solution to a user's problem/prompt [\[1\]](https://arxiv.org/abs/2212.10496).
 - Step 2: Use the generated sequence to perform a similarity search and retrieve sequences extracted from real youtube tutorials [\[2\]](https://arxiv.org/abs/2005.11401).
 - Step 3: Use the retrieved sequences to ground the generated solution, increasing overall correctness.
 - Step 4: Breakdown grounded sequence into steps and convert them into a react-flow like light-weight directed-graph data-structure.